fjrdomingues/autopilot/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Please submit pull requests to the repository, and ensure your changes align with the project's goals and guidelines.
-Together, we can make **Dev Autopilot** an even more powerful and efficient tool for developers!
+Together, we can make **Autopilot** an even more powerful and efficient tool for developers!